hstings/connect4/README.md

 # connect4
-a simple and lightweight connect 4 game, played in the terminal.
+a simple and lightweight connect 4 game, written in rust.
 ## installation
-**requirements:** ncurses
+**requirements:** n/a
 <<TODO: ADD INSTRUCTIONS>>
 ## how to play
 <<TODO: ADD INSTRUCTIONS>>